AFN: Adaptive Fusion Normalization via an Encoder-Decoder Framework: Experiments

+(1) \emph{CIFAR-10, CIFAR-100}: This benchmark consists of 60,000 32x32 RGB images in 10 different classes, with 6,000 images per class.
+CIFAR-100 dataset is an extension of CIFAR-10 and contains 100 classes, with 600 images per class.
+Each image is 32x32 color image.

+(2) \emph{Digits}: This benchmark consists of four digits datasets: MNIST~\cite{LeCun1989BackpropagationAT}, SVHN~\cite{Netzer2011ReadingDI}, MNIST-M~\cite{Ganin2014UnsupervisedDA}, USPS~\cite{2002A}.
+Images in MNIST and USPS are grey images, but in SVHN and MNIST-M are color images.
+In the domain generalisation task, to make four datasets have compatible shapes, all images are resized to 32 x 32 pixels, and the channels of the datasets are verified to be the same.
+We use one dataset as a training dataset, and the rest of them as a testing dataset.

+(3) \emph{CIFAR-10-C}~\cite{Hendrycks2018BenchmarkingNN}: This benchmark is proposed to evaluate the robustness of 109 types of corruptions with 5 levels of intensities.
+The original CIFAR-10 is used for training and corruptions are only applied to the testing images.
+The corruption intensity can measure the level of domain discrepancy.

+(4) \emph{PACS}~\cite{Li2017DeeperBA}: Figure~\ref{pacs} shows the benchmark for domain generalisation containing four domains: \emph{art paint, cartoon, sketch}, and \emph{photo}, which share the same categories that include \emph{dog, elephant, giraffe, guitar, house, horse and person}.
+To align the results in the previous work, for this dataset, we consider the same settings: 1) training a model with one domain data and testing with the rest three; 2) training a model on three domains and testing on the remaining one.
+In both settings, we remove the domain label and mix the data from different domains.

 \textbf{Experiments Details.} It is noted that $C_{stan}, C_{rescale}$ are set to $C/2, C/16$, respectively.
-And the initialization of hyperparameters are following the settings in ASRNorm~\cite{ASRNorm}.
+The initialisation of hyperparameters follows the settings of ASRNorm~\cite{ASRNorm}.

-(1) For \emph{Digits}, we use the ConvNet architecture~\cite{LeCun1989BackpropagationAT} \emph{(conv-pool-conv-pool-fc-fc-softmax)} with ReLU following each convolution.
-Since this model does not have any normalization layer.
-AFN is inserted after each conv layer before ReLU.
-We follow this experimental setting: using Adam~\cite{Kingma2014AdamAM} optimizer with learning rate $10^{-3}$ and training batch 128, testing batch 256.
+(1) For \emph{Digits}.
+In the domain generalisation task, we use the ConvNet architecture~\cite{LeCun1989BackpropagationAT} \emph{(conv-pool-conv-pool-fc-fc-softmax)} with ReLU following each convolution.
+Since this model has no normalisation layer, AFN is inserted after each convolution layer before ReLU.
+We follow this experimental setting: using Adam~\cite{Kingma2014AdamAM} optimiser with a learning rate $10^{-3}$ and training batch size 128, testing batch size 256.
+In the image classification task, we conduct experiments on various backbones, by using SGD as the optimiser with the learning rate initilised with $0.1$.

-(2) For \emph{CIFAR-10-C}, we use the WRN-40-4~\cite{Zagoruyko2016WideRN}.
-We use SGD with Nesterov momentum(0.9) and batch size 128.
+(2) For \emph{CIFAR-10-C}, we use WRN-40-4~\cite{Zagoruyko2016WideRN}, SGD with Nesterov momentum(0.9), and a batch size of 128.
 The initial learning rate is 0.1, annealing with ALRS scheduler~\cite{Chen2022BootstrapGA}.

-(3) For \emph{PACS}, we use a ResNet-18 pretrained on ImageNet.
-We use Adam optimizer with initial learning rate $10^{-4}$, use ALRS as learning rate scheduler with training epochs 50, and the mini-batch is 32.
-The model learned AFN with RSC~\cite{Huang2020SelfChallengingIC} procedure, which is a algorithm to virtually augment challenging data by shutting down the dominant neurons that have the largest gradients during training.
+(3) For \emph{PACS}, we use ResNet-18 pretrained on ImageNet, the Adam optimiser with an initial learning rate $10^{-4}$, ALRS as a learning rate scheduler with training epochs 50, and mini-batch size is 32.
+The model learned AFN with the RSC~\cite{Huang2020SelfChallengingIC} procedure, which is an algorithm to virtually augment challenging data by shutting down the dominant neurons that have the largest gradients during training.